wessenstam/ts2019/nutanix101/nutanix101.rst

 In **Prism Element > VM > Table**.

-Locate the Linux VM you created in the previous lab (Linux_VM-*initials*).
+Locate the Linux VM you created in the previous lab (*initials*-Linux_VM).
 (Use Prism’s search function if necessary)

 .. note::